 Carleton Security x4444

 Dean of Students Office x4075

-Title IX Coordinator x 4028

 Chaplain's Office x4003

 How to Follow Up

 Asking the student about the referral to counseling, even if the student has appeared to refuse the referral, is an excellent way to express continuing concern.
 Students generally appreciate having a faculty/staff member follow up on a previous conversation, especially one in which the student has expressed some distress.